 I am not sure how many people are aware of this, but Mark Driscoll is in Australia for a few weeks and today I managed to make it out to Morling College with another mate, Mark Falson, to here him speak.
 And do you know what?
 I was surprised.
 In a good way.

-You see, while I have not had much exposure to Driscoll before, what I have seen and heard was not overly endeering.
-Not that I haven’t appreciated some of what Ive seen, but the general impression was: waaay too testosterone fueled and aggro.
+You see, while I have not had much exposure to Driscoll before, what I have seen and heard was not overly endearing.
+Not that I haven’t appreciated some of what Ive seen, but the general impression was: waaay too testosterone fuelled and aggro.
 Yet, that was not what I saw today.
 What I saw was very missional, very thoughtful and very encouraging.

-What Driscoll spoke on was the relationship between preaching and contextualization.
+What Driscoll spoke on was the relationship between preaching and contextualisation.

 Here is a sample of what was said:

-- “Proclaimation should proceed contextualization … BUT both should work together”
+- “Proclamation should proceed contextualisation … BUT both should work together”